Canon EOS R1 Review

 Located on the camera's right side is a bright LED focus assist lamp that extends AF capabilities into complete darkness within its very good range.
 The focus assist lamp typically clears the hands holding the camera, a notable feature because some camera models have a left-side AF assist lamp that shines directly into the left hand when using a normal shooting position.
 As a lens hood can partially block this light, hood removal is sometimes optimal depending on the focus point selected and the amount of reflected assist light available for the selected point.

-The R1 focuses extremely fast, and this advanced AF system is suitable for practically all pursuits.
+The R1 focuses extremely fast, and this advanced AF system is optimal for practically all pursuits.
 Don't expect this AF system to aid with image culling.
 The 3,000 R1 images (and over 5,000 AF system sharing R5 II images) of soccer (futsal) and basketball action were nearly all in sharp focus.
 I primarily selected the best-timed images using thumbnails.

 When the subject with the ball crossed behind the net, AF stayed on its guy.